 Preserve the Video

 Like many stores, Kroger stores are equipped with a multitude of video cameras.
 Do not assume they will save this evidence for you.
-Many supermarkets have set policies to “recycle” video tapes after a certain number of days.
-Kroger Co. has actually been sanctioned in at least one case for not preserving the video footage of a fall despite having a camera pointed at the area of the fall.
+Many supermarkets have set policies to “recycle” videotapes after a certain number of days.
+Kroger Co. has been sanctioned in at least one case for not preserving the video footage of a fall despite having a camera pointed at the area of the fall.
 (See Kroger, Co. v.
 Walters, 735 S.E.2d 99 (Ga.
 App.
 2012).

-In Texas, a grocery store like Kroger has no duty to preserve the evidence until the injured party sends them a notice letter instructing them to not spoliate the evidence.
+In Texas, a grocery store like Kroger has no duty to preserve the evidence until the injured party sends them a notice letter instructing them to not destroy the evidence.
 Furthermore, you need to specify that you want the video for the entire 24 hours preceding the fall if you want to have a chance of seeing the originating cause of the condition.
 It is a mistake to simply request the video of the fall itself because this will not show the cause nor how long the condition was present.
-Failure to draft and send the right non-spoliation of evidence letter timely could result in the lost of critical evidence in your case.
+Failure to draft and send the right non-spoliation of evidence letter timely could result in the loss of critical evidence in your case.

 Don’t Give a Recorded Statement

 After a Kroger slip and fall, it is not uncommon for you to receive a phone call from a third-party administrator wanting to discuss your incident.
-Sedgwick Claims CMS commonly handles the accident claims for Kroger.
+Sedgwick Claims CMS commonly handles accident claims for Kroger.
 They do not work for Kroger per se.
 Rather, they are a company that helps Kroger resolve and defend against liability claims.
 They work on behalf of Kroger.
 It is in their financial interest to give Kroger a reason to deny your claim since saving Kroger money is their job.